azzamallow/MimicJS/README.markdown

 Other assertions
 ----------------

-Mimic offers all the assertions you would expect:
+MimicJS offers all the assertions you would expect:

 >`should(functionName);` Assert that an object should call the function given.
 >